 I’m an open source developer, first and foremost.
 Ideologically speaking, there’s something fundamentally right about writing software that allows people to examine and change the source code to suit their own purposes.
 I’m not at all averse to closed source or making money, but it’s just not something that holds a great deal of interest for me.

-Other than Form Tools, all my scripts are completely free, open source and GPL-licensed.
+All my scripts are completely free, open source and found on github.

 A little history